Skip to content

 Email marketing should be simple: write good emails, send them to people who want them.
 Yet we've created an industry of complex tools with hundreds of features most people never touch.

-After helping dozens of businesses choose email platforms, I've noticed a pattern: the best outcomes come from matching tools to use cases, not chasing feature lists.
+A clear pattern emerges across dozens of businesses: the best outcomes come from matching tools to use cases, not chasing feature lists.

 A creator building a newsletter has different needs than an e-commerce brand doing product campaigns.
 Here's how to pick the right tool for your situation.